syedahooriatariq/syedahooriatariq/README.md

   - Travel the world.
   - Go skydiving!
   - Contribute code to the Linux Kernel
-  - Get a job at SG!
+  - Start my own business!

 #### 💬 **Ask me about**
 ***